Legoland operator Merlin sees profits surge

-LONDON Merlin Entertainments (MERL.L) the British operator of attractions including Madame Tussauds waxworks and Legoland, said it was upbeat on prospects for 2015 as it posted a better than expected rise in annual profit.
+LONDON Feb 26 Merlin Entertainments the British operator of attractions including Madame Tussauds waxworks and Legoland, said it was upbeat on prospects for 2015 as it posted a better than expected rise in annual profit.

-Merlin, the world's No.2 operator of visitor attractions behind Walt Disney (DIS.N), said on Thursday pretax profit rose 35 percent to 249 million pounds ($387 million), ahead of analysts' average forecast of 240 million pounds, according to Reuters data.
+Merlin, the world's No.2 operator of visitor attractions behind Walt Disney, said on Thursday pretax profit rose 35 percent to 249 million pounds ($387 million), ahead of analysts' average forecast of 240 million pounds, according to Reuters data.

 Sales at attractions open over a year rose 7.1 percent with total revenue up 9.6 percent to 1.25 billion pounds, helped by a rise in visitors, new openings and stellar trade at its Legoland Parks on the back of "The Lego Movie" last year.